SocialDesignHouse/jquery.eightTracks/README.md

 **Report Track Play**:

-    //NOTE: You MUST do this at the 30 second mark of a playing track.
+NOTE: You MUST do this at the 30 second mark of a playing track.

     $.eightTracks.logPlay(mix.id, track.id);
     //or $.eightTracks.logPlay(mix, track);

-    //this will tell the 8tracks.com server that the track has been played so that it can use that information to calculate royalties
+This will tell the 8tracks.com server that the track has been played so that it can use that information to calculate royalties.

-    //you can add a listener for the 'trackLogged' event to perform an action after the track has been logged
+You can add a listener for the `trackLogged` event to perform an action after the track has been logged

-    $('body').on('trackLogged', function(e, data) {
+    $('body').on('trackLogged', function(e, response) {
-        //console.log(data);
+        //console.log(response);
+    });

+**Next Track**:

+NOTE: You MUST use the .skipTrack() method if the user has initiated the next track.

+This method is only for when the currently playing track has ended

+    $.eightTracks.nextTrack(mix.id);
+    //or $.eightTracks.nextTrack(mix);

+This will retrieve the next track in the mix and return that track's information, you can send either a mix object or the mix ID.

+You can add a listener for the `newTrack` event to perform actions with the track data.

+    $('body').on('newTrack', function(e, response) {
+        //console.log(response);
+    });

+**Skip Track**:

+    $.eightTracks.skipTrack(mix.id);
+    //or $.eightTracks.skipTrack(mix);

+This will retrieve the next track if the user can currently skip, if they are out of skips, it will return an error.

+We have set up this method to accept two additional parameters `newMix` and `newMixID`.

+`newMix` is boolean and if true the plug-in will attempt to retrieve a new mix if the skip fails.

+`newMixID` accepts a mix ID or a mix object and allows you to specify which mix to start if the skip fails

+    $.eightTracks.skipTrack(mix.id, true, nextMix.id);
+    //or $.eightTracks.skipTrack(mix.id, true);

+You can add a listener for the `newTrack` event to perform actions with the track data

+    $('body').on('newTrack', function(e, response) {
+        //console.log(response);
+    });

+**Next Mix**:

+    $.eightTracks.nextMix(mix.id);
+    //or $.eightTracks.skipTrack(mix);

+This will retrieve the next mix in the 8tracks.com similar mixes feed for the current mix.
+If you want to retrieve the next mix in the search results, you will need to call `$.eightTracks.startMix()` with that mix's ID.

+You can add a listener for the `newMix` event to perform actions with the mix data.

+    $('body').on('newMix', function(e, response) {
+        //console.log(response);
     });